Join us at our Adult Learning Open Evening to discover our higher education and part-time courses.

 Winchfield

-Please complete the attached application form and return it to the welfare office along with your payment for the first term.
-We can offer 7 monthly instalment plans for the tickets if this is preferred
+Please complete the application form and return it to the Student Services office along with your payment for the first term.
+We can offer 7 monthly installment plans for the tickets if this is preferred.

 Alternatively, you can consider purchasing a 16-17 Saver Card from SWR which costs £30 per annum and you can claim 50% off your rail tickets – NOTE: but this cannot be used in conjunction with the 40% discount the college offers.